israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

         Returns a new Array Iterator object that contains the key/value pairs for each index in the array.

     `Array.prototype.every()`
+        Returns true if every element in this array satisfies the provided testing function.

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.